Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

 \begin{subsection}{Error}

 Error-based metrics quantify the error an adversary makes in creating his estimate.
 Because information about the true outcome is needed to compute these metrics, they cannot be computed by the adversary.
+Similar to the adversary's success probability category, metrics in the error category are applicable to all domains.